DIPlib/diplib/src/documentation/features.md

 \subsection intensity_features_Mass Mass
 The sum of the grey-value image intensities across the object.
+The `grey` image can be a tensor image, one value per tensor element (channel) is produced.

 \subsection intensity_features_Mean Mean
 The mean of the grey-value image intensities across the object.
+The `grey` image can be a tensor image, one value per tensor element (channel) is produced.

 \subsection intensity_features_StandardDeviation StandardDeviation
 The standard deviation of the grey-value image intensities across the object.
+The `grey` image can be a tensor image, one value per tensor element (channel) is produced.
 A fast algorithm is used that could result in catastrophic cancellation if the mean is much larger than the variance, see `dip::FastVarianceAccumulator`.
 If there is a potential for this to happen, choose the \ref intensity_features_Statistics